 Faculty will recruit and select up to two student participants and will receive a $1,000 stipend for each student who is enrolled and who completes all program requirements.

 The proposals should include a brief description of the research questions from which students may choose, a proposed schedule for the 12-week session, the number of students that will be expected, and an assessment plan.

-Proposals for this project as well as a current C.V. should be submitted via email to Courtney Scott in the Office of the Vice Provost for Research and Strategic Initiatives by January 25, 2018.
+Proposals for this project as well as a current C.V. should be submitted via email to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives by January 25, 2018.
 Decisions on awards will be made and notification letters sent by the end of March.
-Upon receipt of an award, a Summer Undergraduate Research Program Course Contract must be completed for each student participant and submitted to Courtney Scott.
+Upon receipt of an award, a Summer Undergraduate Research Program Course Contract must be completed for each student participant and submitted to Katy Carr.